 About the author

-I have been involved in the IT industry for more than 35 years, with a broad background in IT operations, IT management and product innovation and development.
+Paul Wilkinson has been involved in the IT industry for more than 35 years, with a broad background in IT operations, IT management and product innovation and development.
 I was a project team lead in the original BITE (Business & IT Excellence) process modeling of ITIL, an ITIL V2 author and a member of the ITIL V3 advisory group.